Shubhamm016/Pacman-DOODLE-Game/README.md

-# Pacman DOODLE Game

 Welcome to the Pacman DOODLE Game!
-This is a simple and fun Pacman game built from scratch using Java and Java Swing.
-It captures the classic arcade feel with easy controls and straightforward gameplay.
+This project is a simple Pacman game built using Java and Java Swing.
+It features basic gameplay mechanics, including player control, maze walls, food dots, ghosts with simple movement, scoring, lives, and game over conditions.

-## What’s Inside?
+## Project Structure

 - **Main.java**
-  This is where the game starts.
-It sets up the game window and kicks off the game.
+  The entry point of the game.
+It sets up the game window and starts the game.

 - **GamePanel.java**
-  The heart of the game.
-It handles drawing everything on the screen, updating the game state, and listening for your keyboard input.
+  Handles rendering, game logic, user input, and game updates.

 - **Pacman.java**
-  This class represents Pacman, the player.
-It keeps track of where Pacman is and how he moves.
+  Represents the player character, handling movement and collision.

 - **Ghost.java**
-  These are the enemies!
-They move around the maze randomly and try to catch Pacman.
+  Represents enemy ghosts that move randomly and cause the player to lose lives on collision.

 - **Wall.java**
-  The maze walls that block Pacman and ghosts from moving freely.
+  Represents maze walls that restrict movement.

 - **Food.java**
-  The little dots Pacman eats to score points.
+  Represents food dots scattered throughout the maze for Pacman to collect.

-## How to Play
+## Functionalities

-- Use the arrow keys to move Pacman around the maze.
+- Game window with fixed size.
+- Arrow key controls for Pacman.
+- Maze walls and obstacles.
-- Eat all the food dots to increase your score.
+- Food dots to collect and increase score.
-- Avoid the ghosts — if they catch you, you lose a life.
-- You start with 3 lives.
-The game ends when you lose them all.

-## Running the Game

-1. Make sure you have Java installed on your computer.
-2. Open a terminal or command prompt in the game folder.
-3. Compile the game by running:
+- Ghost enemies with simple random movement.
+- Score and lives display.
+- Game over message when lives reach zero.

+## How to Run

+1. Ensure Java JDK is installed.
+2. Compile all Java files:
    ```
    javac *.java
    ```
-4. Start playing by running:
+3. Run the game:
    ```
    java Main
    ```

-## What’s Next?

-This is a basic version of Pacman, but there’s plenty of room to grow!
-Some ideas for future updates:

-- Smarter ghosts with better AI.
-- Sound effects and background music.
-- Multiple levels with increasing difficulty.
-- A start menu and pause feature.

-Thanks for checking out the Pacman DOODLE Game!
-Have fun playing and feel free to contribute or suggest improvements.
+Enjoy playing the Pacman DOODLE Game!

 ---
 Created by Shubhamm016